lorentzforces/blue-prints-notes/geography.md

 ### Eight realms in eight months

 - Started going South (postmarked Orinda Aries, Black Bridge)
+- Mora Jai comes after an ocean crossing
+- Verra comes after Mora Jai
+- Eraja does not have timing clues, but puddles and ponds are mentioned
 - Fenn Aries is last